 \subsection{Implementation}

-\textbf{Baseline Implementation.} For \unitrans{}~\cite{unitrans}, we obtain its implementation from its replication package and make the following adjustment for comparison with \ourtool{}.
+\textbf{Baseline Implementation.} For \unitrans{}~\cite{unitrans}, we obtain its implementation from its replication package and make the following adjustments for comparison with \ourtool{}.
 First, we replace the backbone LLM in \unitrans{} with the same LLM used in \ourtool{}.
-In addition, we modify its fixing phase by splitting it into syntax error fixer and semantic error fixer, so as to compare with relevant components of \ourtool{}.
-Furthermore, we change its fixed iteration strategy (\ie{} only iterating within a fixed threshold of iterations) into the same dynamic strategy as \ourtool{}, for fair comparison.
+Second, we modify its fixing phase by splitting it into a syntax error fixer and a semantic error fixer, so as to compare with relevant components of \ourtool{}.
+Furthermore, we align its iteration strategy (\ie{} only iterating within a fixed threshold of iterations) into the same dynamic strategy as \ourtool{}, for fair comparison.
 For \transcoder{}~\cite{DBLP:conf/nips/RoziereLCL20} implementation, we directly replicate it with the released implementation with its optimal model weights.
 We fix the beam\_size parameter at 10 and select the first output to re-evaluate it on our benchmark.
-For \transmap{}~\cite{transMap}, we directly use its released implementation.
+For \ourtool{}\textsubscript{TM}, we replace the \textit{Code Aligner} component with the \transmap{}-related implementation.
+For \agentless{}, we directly use the publicly released implementation.